tocco/tocco-docs/framework/architecture/hibernate/session-lifecycle.rst

 Current session
 ^^^^^^^^^^^^^^^

-If the current session is requested from the :java:extdoc:`SessionFactory<org.hibernate.SessionFactory>` the call is delegated to an implementation of :java:extdoc:`CurrentSessionContext<org.hibernate.context.spi.CurrentSessionContext>`.
+If the current session is requested from the :java-hibernate:`SessionFactory <org/hibernate/SessionFactory>` the call is delegated to an implementation of :java-hibernate:`CurrentSessionContext <org/hibernate/context/spi/CurrentSessionContext>`.
-We configure the :java:extdoc:`ManagedSessionContext<org.hibernate.context.internal.ManagedSessionContext>` by setting the property ``hibernate.current_session_context_class`` (see :java:ref:`HibernatePropertiesProvider<ch.tocco.nice2.persist.hibernate.HibernatePropertiesProvider>`).
+We configure the :java-hibernate:`ManagedSessionContext <org/hibernate/context/internal/ManagedSessionContext>` by
+setting the property ``hibernate.current_session_context_class`` (see :abbr:`HibernatePropertiesProvider (ch.tocco.nice2.persist.hibernate.HibernatePropertiesProvider)`).

 The ManagedSessionContext requires the Session to be set explicitly when the current session is requested, otherwise an exception will be thrown.
-In contrast, the previously used :java:extdoc:`ThreadLocalSessionContext<org.hibernate.context.internal.ThreadLocalSessionContext>` creates a new session when none was set, but it's a 'protected' session that always requires a transaction and is not compatible with our API.
+In contrast, the previously used :java-hibernate:`ThreadLocalSessionContext <org/hibernate/context/internal/ThreadLocalSessionContext>` creates a new session when none was set, but it's a 'protected' session that always requires a transaction and is not compatible with our API.
 Thus it's better to just throw an exception when no session was set explicitly (as this should never occur anyway).

 SessionFactoryManager
 ~~~~~~~~~~~~~~~~~~~~~

-The :java:ref:`SessionFactoryManager<ch.tocco.nice2.persist.hibernate.session.SessionFactoryManager>` manages the hibernate sessions.
+The :abbr:`SessionFactoryManager (ch.tocco.nice2.persist.hibernate.session.SessionFactoryManager)` manages the hibernate sessions.
 All access to hibernate sessions should be made through this class!
-This central management of sessions makes sure that the old :java:ref:`Context<ch.tocco.nice2.persist.Context>`
+This central management of sessions makes sure that the old :abbr:`Context (ch.tocco.nice2.persist.Context)`
-based API can be used in combination with the new :java:ref:`PersistenceService<ch.tocco.nice2.persist.hibernate.PersistenceService>`.
+based API can be used in combination with the new :abbr:`PersistenceService (ch.tocco.nice2.persist.hibernate.PersistenceService)`.

 For example, when a new implicit session is created because the PersistenceService API has been accessed, ``ContextManager#getThreadContext()``
 realizes that the implicit session already exists (even though no implicit Context instance exists yet) and re-uses this session.